 Here’s the thing, though.
 If you go on to pick out the few best-performing SMBs and startups from such industry reports, you’ll notice a somewhat consistent pattern in their choices for ecommerce platforms.

-A comparative analysis of their underlying website architecture reveals that although the online stores ride on a diverse range of ecommerce platforms, the following five budget options tend to feature quite prominently across their respective target market segments:
+A comparative analysis of their underlying website architecture reveals that although the online stores ride on a diverse range of ecommerce platforms, the following six budget options tend to feature quite prominently across their respective target market segments:

 - Shopify Lite – the best cheap ecommerce platform for online businesses that exclusively operate on social media.